sergiomrebelo/ldc-repository-example/README.md

 A brief description of your project goes here.

+A README file should contain only the information necessary for developers to start using and contributing to your project.
+Longer documentation is better suited to [wikis](https://github.com/sergiomrebelo/ldc-repository-example/wiki).

-## Table of Contents (Optional)
+## Table of Contents

 If your README is very long, consider incorporating a table of contents to facilitate navigation for users.
+(Optional)

 - [Project Name](#project-name)
     - [Table of Contents](#table-of-contents)